A delightful new two storey stone and timber clad house in South Wiltshire.

 The attractive new house, although contemporary in detailing has traditional form and character.

-Stone from the original house was reused for the ground floor to create a ‘solid’ base to the house.
+Stone was used for the ground floor to create a ‘solid’ base to the house.
 The first floor is clad in timber to give a lightweight feel.
 Full height slit windows run along the road elevation, influenced by traditional agricultural buildings.
 A single span pitched roof reflects the vernacular of the village.

 Ground floor